 "I know week in and week out I'm going to see the best corners for those respective teams, and I invite that challenge," he said.
 "I'm gonna try to make as many plays as possible and see if we can get out with a win."

-McLaurin has three touchdowns so far this season, but two have come in the past three games.
+McLaurin has three touchdowns so far this season, but two came in back-to-back games.
 Against the Cowboys in Week 7, McLaurin burned Diggs for a 52-yard touchdown.
 One week later against the Giants, McLaurin made a catch in traffic, shrugged off a defender and sprinted into the end zone for a 68-yard score.

 "It was a play that we've been practicing," McLaurin said after the Giants game.
 "It's been in our playbook since Day 1.
 I saw the look where the corner went to grab the flat route on the opposite side, and Alex gave me a good chance.
 He threw it flat and I just wanted to meet the ball.
 When I caught the ball, honestly, I didn't expect to be free but I broke the tackle.
 Shoutout to Isaiah [Wright] and the other receivers, they kept fighting to give me an open lane to run for a touchdown.
 That was a big play for us.
 Alex gave me a chance, and that's all I can ask for."